psmd-iberutaru/OpihiExarata/docs/source/user/citations.rst

 References
 ==========

-We detail the other projects that OpihiExarata uses to acomplish its goals, in no particular order.
+We detail the other projects that OpihiExarata uses to accomplish its goals, in no particular order.

 NASA Infrared Telescope Facility